jamitzky/pupyMPI/documentation/mpirun.rst

 program like ``-c``.
 We recommend you don't handle argument parsing yourself.
 Look into the getopt or optparse module in python.

+.. _using_the_hostfile:

-Distributing the started processes onto several machines
+Using the hostfile to distribute processes
 --------------------------------------------------------------
 Frederik should write something about how the hostfile works.